Skip to content

 Expert Q&A: Hoarding Disorder

 The initial start of hoarding symptoms is thought to happen in childhood or adolescence (typical onset is around age 16) and it is chronic and progressive.
-Hoarding is more common in older than younger age groups.
+Hoarding is more common in older age groups than younger age groups.

 • Difficulty letting go of things (throwing away, selling, recycling, giving away)